au-research/raid-metadata/rtd/docs/source/extended/traditionalKnowledgeLabels.rst

 * https://localcontexts.org/label/tk-attribution/ (Local Contexts TK Label 'TK Atribution (TK A)')
 * https://localcontexts.org/label/bc-provenance/ (Local Contexts BC Label 'BC Provenance (BC P))''

-**Note**: traditionalKnowledgeLabel.id may be ommitted if a project wishes to specify only the scheme used, and not the range of labels used.
+**Note**: traditionalKnowledgeLabel.id may be omitted if a project wishes to specify only the scheme used, and not the range of labels used.

 .. _13.2-traditionalKnowledgeLabel.schemaUri: